 We continued along the ‘back road’ to Aysgarth until we got to Castle Bolton.
 This is where the reception for the wedding I mentioned previously was held.
 It was very cold that time!
 This time not so much.

-There was a medieval music festival being held there this weekend and we were able to access the ground floor as well as the café on the 1st floor.
+There was a medieval music festival being held there this weekend and we were able to access the ground floor as well as the café on the 1st floor free of charge.
 There was quite a lot to see!